Larry Metz: School Board of Lake County, Florida

 Following his loss in the 2004 Republican primary for a state representative seat, Metz was appointed to the Lake County School Board by Governor Jeb Bush on October 29, 2004.
 The appointment filled a vacancy created by the resignation of Dennis Reid.
 In 2005, Metz was selected as the board's vice chairman.

 Metz was elected to a full term on the board in 2006, winning with 54 percent of the vote against challenger Bill Mathias.
 His tenure involved policy considerations on financial oversight, including the establishment of a citizen audit committee and the development of an internal audit process.

-Metz supported a 2006 referendum that changed the Lake County school superintendent position from an elected to an appointed role, a measure which was approved by voters.
+Metz supported a 2006 referendum that changed the Lake County school superintendent position from an elected to an appointed role, a measure that was approved by voters.
 That same November, he was chosen as board chairman and was re-elected the following year.
 The board subsequently adopted procedures for hiring an appointed superintendent.

 Other matters addressed by the board during this period included managing student overcrowding due to population growth, participation in a school concurrency pilot project, revisions to employee travel rules, and the planning of a medical magnet high school.

 During the 2007–2008 academic year, the school district received an "A" grade from the Florida Department of Education and achieved accreditation from the Southern Association of Colleges and Schools.

 Florida House of Representatives

 Larry Metz was elected to the Florida House of Representatives in the 2010 general election for State House District 25, defeating Democratic nominee Frank Layne Wood.
-After the 2012 redistricting the seat was renumbered to House District 32; Metz ran unopposed in the general elections of 2012, 2014, and 2016.
+After the 2012 redistricting, the seat was renumbered to House District 32; Metz ran unopposed in the general elections of 2012, 2014, and 2016.

-During his tenure in the House Metz held leadership roles on judiciary- and ethics-related committees.
+During his tenure in the House, Metz held leadership roles on judiciary- and ethics-related committees.
 He served on the Judiciary Committee and later chaired subcommittees and committees dealing with civil justice, appropriations for justice-related matters, and public integrity and ethics; contemporaneous reporting and committee records note his role as chair of the Public Integrity & Ethics (PIE) Committee during the 2016–2018 period.